-General Secretary, Roy Rickhuss was delighted to have an exclusive column for the Huffington Post published today, which you can read here.
+General Secretary, Roy Rickhuss CBE, was delighted to have an exclusive column for the Huffington Post published, which you can read here.
 The column outlined the importance of Stephen Lawrence Day and how the Coronavirus has highlighted how much the UK relies on Black and Minority Ethnic workers at this time.

 Share what you will do

-You can mark the day by sharing with us online one thing you will do to make society fairer, either film a short clip of yourself talking, download this ‘Because of Stephen…’ selfie card or just post online, tagging the following in your post: @communityunion, #stephenlawrenceday.
+You can mark the day by sharing with us online one thing you will do to make society fairer, either film a short clip of yourself talking, or just posting online, tagging the following in your post: @communityunion, #stephenlawrenceday.